Configuring a gMSA Account for Applications Manager's SQL Server Database

-Important prerequisites before starting the installation:
+Important prerequisites before installation:

-1. A gMSA account can only be used when Applications Manager is running as a service on Windows platform.
+1. A gMSA account can only be used when Applications Manager is running as a service on the Windows platform.

 3. The SQL Server version should be SQL Server 2014 or later.